StephenUtama/GameCentre/Phase2/README.md

 * **Class SlidingTilesComplexity Activity:** This screen allows a user to choose between the provided 3x3, 4x4, 5x5 game modes for the number tiles puzzle game as well as allowing the user to change the number of steps they wish to undo when they are playing the game(Bonus).
-A user may also choose to play download an image and slide images instead of sliding number tiles.
+A user may also choose to download an image and slide images instead of sliding number tiles.

-* **Class SlidingTilesInfo:** This class keeps track of the state of the board, the board complexity, the user's score, as well as making sure the board is always solvable.
+* **Class SlidingTilesGameInfo:** This class keeps track of the state of the board, the board complexity, the user's score, as well as making sure the board is always solvable.

 * **Class GameActivity:** This is the main sliding tile puzzle.
 It uses a SlidingTilesInfo to keep track of the